Facebook Pixel How to Achieve Color Accuracy in Your Photos

 Karthika Gupta Photography - Memorable Jaunts DPS Article Color Accuracy in Images

-The blueish tone in the image here would have been completely missed had I not seen the image on an iPad and an iPhone prior to sending out to a client.
-I prefer true to form white backgrounds when working with stock photos.
+The blueish tone in the image here would have been completely missed had I not seen the image on an iPad and an iPhone prior to sending it to a client.
+I prefer true to form white backgrounds when creating stock photos.

-What techniques do you use for maintaining your color?
-Share with us in the comments below.
+What techniques do you use for maintaining accurate colors?
+Share your thoughts in the comments below!

 Karthika Gupta